 Q. When / how will we find out if our child is accepted?

 A. A few days after the lottery deadline, we will begin making offers where we know we have vacancies.
 Typically, in December, we conduct re-enrollment, therefore, we will continue making offers as we find out about families who are not returning.
 We will continue making offers through the winter, spring and summer.
-We expect to post our wait list to our website by December 15th.
 We will never contact you to tell you that you did not get in.
 You will either receive an offer via email or you will remain on the wait list.

 Q. We have applied for several children, how does that work?